AndersDeath/diary2/000-current.md

 # 06 March - Monday - 158 day of immigration

 Today I had a full day of meetings.
 I am exhausted.
 It feels like I lost all energy.
 Really hard things.
 There is also some weather changes in Yerevan.
 At the same time I will have an important interview tomorrow and the day after tomorrow.
 Tomorrows one will be not so crucial, but I will try to do my best.
 The next one will be for Booking.
 I still have a hope to get the job in Booking company.
 But I don't want to make myself confident in it.
 I don't do that because I don't want to feel place in case of failure.
 Another bad thing is that I didn't do sport and meditation today.
 I so want to sleep that It will be just another painful thing.
 Now I only want to have a rest.
 I feel like I didn't have a weekend.
 The only great thing today is that I made a another release of Holy Theory.

+# 07 March - Tuesday - 159 day of immigration